About the World Language Department

 What real world skills do your students learn?

-Spanish: Communication skills for a variety of topics to use in the real world.
-Students also gain an understanding of other cultures and are able to broaden their view of the world.
-They explore the beauty of the Spanish speaking world through art, music, and other cultural aspects.
+Students learn communication skills for a variety of topics to use in the real world, while also gaining an understanding of other cultures that allows them to broaden their view of the world.
+They explore the beauty of the Spanish and French speaking world through art, music and other cultural aspects.

 What careers can they get?

-Spanish: They can pursue teaching, translating, interpretation in a variety of fields; many employers value employees who can reach out to the non-English speaking communities.
+They can pursue teaching, translating or interpretation in a variety of fields; many employers value employees who can reach out to the non-English speaking communities.
 Law enforcement and dozens of business opportunities are available to those who are multilingual.
 As our economy becomes more global, the need for bilingual business men and women is greater than ever before.

 What fun things can students take part in?

 - Field trip to the DIA and restaurant

 - Projects where students run for president, create their own commercials and experience Hispanic foods through class experiences

 - Students frequently engage in “roleplay,” practicing vocabulary and grammatical concepts as they create conversations that take place in hospitals, airports and train stations; they also play the roles of newscasters, wedding planners and world class chefs as they dramatize conversations and bring Spanish to life